-State laws discriminating against gay men and lesbians remain on the books.
-Some states, including Utah, have enacted statutes that create obstacles to adoption by same-sex couples.
-And despite social and legal progress in the past thirty years, gay men and lesbians continue to live with the legacy of anti-gay laws and hostility.
-Since marriage emerged as the new flashpoint in debates over gay civil rights, opponents of marriage equality have deployed enduring anti-gay stereotypes to great effect.
+When marriage emerged as the new flashpoint in debates over gay civil rights, the debate was shaped by this legacy, which initially prompted many Americans to respond to the idea of same-sex marriage with the same hostility with which they previously greeted the idea of openly gay teachers or television characters or laws prohibiting discrimination against gay people.
+Opponents of marriage equality, many of whom previously led campaigns against other gay rights measures, have deployed enduring anti-gay stereotypes to great effect.
 The approval of laws and constitutional amendments limiting marriage to one man and one woman in a total of forty-one states demonstrates the continuing influence of anti-gay hostility and the persistence of ideas about the inequality of gay people and their relationships.
-No other group in American history has been confronted with as many referenda designed to take away its rights.